msalfarisi/msalfarisi.github.io/_posts/2199-01-01-future-post.md

 This post will show up by default.
 To disable scheduling of future posts, edit `config.yml` and set `future: false`.

-* Academic job hunting in Japan
+* MEMS sensor aliran
+* Piezoelectric sensor/actuator
+* Thermal actuator
-* Moving house
+* Electromagnetic actuator
-* Graduation from PhD course